We have a wonderful team of office staff, dancers, teachers and trustees, who are all dedicated to and passionate about the vision of Springs.

 Ruth trained at Trinity Laban, and then qualified as a teacher from Brighton University.
 Ruth joined Springs as a dancer in 1997, and was appointed Artistic Director in 2003.
 She has also danced for Marina Collard and Suzannah West Dance Company.
 Ruth has taught extensively in schools, colleges and universities.
 Since becoming director for Springs Dance Company she has co-choreographed several works for the company including Waterbugs and Dragonflies, Journey of the Magi, Credo, Cargo and Passage.

-Company Manager and Teacher
+Company and Education Manager and Teacher

-Company and Elevate Administrator
+Company Administrator and Teacher

 Dancer and Teacher